lucas1/Mojolicious-Plugin-Model-DB/README.md

 Namespace to load models from, defaults to `$moniker::DB`.

 `$moniker::Model::DB` namespace is deprecated.
-It will be removed on updates future.
+It's will be removed in updates future.

 ## databases